Catfish

 Spread

-On July 22nd, 2010, “catfish,” as it is used in this context, was first added to Urban Dictionary, defining it as “someone who pretends to be someone they’re not using Facebook or other social media to create false identities, particularly to pursue deceptive online romances.”
+On July 22nd, 2010, “catfish,” as it is used in this context, was first added to Urban Dictionary, defined as “someone who pretends to be someone they’re not using Facebook or other social media to create false identities, particularly to pursue deceptive online romances.”
 The usage of the term likely faded away after a few months, but grew in popularity slightly two years later with the premiere of an MTV series based on the premise of the film in November 2012.

 In January 2013, the slang term saw a notable resurgence in popularity due to the highly publicized scandal surrounding Notre Dame Football Player Manti Te’o and his “catfish” girlfriend.
 On January 19th, Funny or Die released a parody trailer of the documentary film featuring an actor impersonating Te’o.